-The law provides that no "person" may place more than 1,500 acres under greenbelt within any one taxing jurisdiction.
-T.C.A. § 67-5-1003(3); see also T.C.A. § 67-5-1002(5): "The findings of subdivisions (1)-(4) must be tempered by the fact that in rural counties an overabundance of land held by a single landowner that is classified on the tax rolls by the provisions of this part could have an adverse effect upon the ad valorem tax base of the county, and thereby disrupt needed services provided by the county.
+The law provides that no "person" may place more than 3,000 acres under greenbelt within any one taxing jurisdiction.
+T.C.A. § 67-5-1003(3); see also T.C.A. § 67-5-1002(5): "The findings of subdivisions (1)- (4) must be tempered by the fact that in rural counties an overabundance of land held by a single landowner that is classified on the tax rolls by the provisions of this part could have an adverse effect upon the ad valorem tax base of the county, and thereby disrupt needed services provided by the county.
 To this end, a limit must be placed upon the number of acres that any one (1) owner within a tax jurisdiction can bring with the provisions of this part."

-However, the 1,500-acre limit does not apply to an agricultural classification that an owner obtained before July 1, 1984.
-T.C.A. § 67-5-1003(3).
-The 1,500-acre limit does apply, however, to forest and open space land classifications obtained before July 1, 1984.
+However, the 3,000-acre limit does not apply to an agricultural classification that an owner obtained before July 1, 1983.
+T.C.A § 67-5-1003(3).
+The 3,000-acre limit does apply, however, to forest and open space land classifications obtained before July 1, 1984.
 T.C.A. § 67-5-1008(g).
-The 1,500-acre limit includes all classifications of greenbelt land.
+The 3,000-acre limit includes all classifications of greenbelt land.
 See John J. Ross & E.W.
-Ross, Jr. (Hardin County, Tax Year 1991, Final Decision & Order, November 19, 1993) at 4 ("We believe the law limits owners to 1,500 acres of greenbelt land, whether it be agricultural, forest, or open space, or any combination thereof.")
+Ross, Jr. (Hardin County, Tax Year 1991, Final Decision & Order, November 19, 1993) at 4 ("We believe the law limits owners to 1,500 acres of greenbelt land, whether it be agricultural, forest, or open space, or any combination thereof.") [acreage limit in effect at that time was 1,500 acres [now 3,000 acres].

 A person is defined as "any individual, partnership, corporation, organization, association, or other legal entity."
 T.C.A. § 67-5-1004(9).
-Each distinct legal entity is treated as a separate "person" for purposes of calculating the 1,500-acre limit.
+Each distinct legal entity is treated as a separate "person" for purposes of calculating the 3,000-acre limit.
 As discussed in the following sections, there are instances when property owned by an artificial entity is aggregated with an individual's property, but only to the extent the individual has an ownership interest in the entity or is entitled to a portion of the entity's net earnings.
-See John J. White, III & Simon White (Hardin County, Tax Year 1995, Initial Decision & Order, March 1, 1996) at 3-4 wherein it was held that two brothers who owned 3,553.5 acres of "forest land" as tenants in common did not constitute an "entity" and could each therefore qualify 1,500 acres (3,000 acres in total) for preferential assessment.
-See also White Bros, LLC (Hardin County, Tax Year 2000, Initial Decision & Order, December 18, 2000) wherein the same brothers subsequently transferred ownership of the property to an LLC which was then merged into a general partnership.
-The administrative judge ruled that since the property did not revert to the brothers as tenants in common, the LLC and general partnership could only qualify a maximum of 1,500 acres as separate legal entities.
+See John J. White, III & Simon White (Hardin County, Tax Year 1995, Initial Decision & Order, March 1, 1996) at 3-4 wherein it was held, at the time of the ruling, that two brothers who owned 3,553.5 acres of "forest land" as tenants in common did not constitute an "entity" and could each therefore qualify 1,500 acres (3,000 acres in total) for preferential assessment.
+See also White Bros, LLC (Hardin County, Tax Year 2000, Initial Decision & Order, December 18, 2000) wherein the same brothers subsequently transferred ownership of the property to an LLC which was then merged The administrative judge ruled that since the property did not into a general partnership. revert to the brothers as tenants in common, the LLC and general partnership could only qualify a maximum of 1,500 acres as separate legal entities.
 A more recent ruling assessors might find helpful to review is Bill & Carol Latimer Charitable Foundation (Obion County, Tax Years 2019 & 2020, Initial Decision & Order, January 21, 2021) which is referenced in Section 35.